crate/cratedb-guide/docs/feature/index.md

 :::{grid-item-card} {material-outlined}`link;2em` Connectivity
 :link: connect
 :link-type: ref
-:link-alt: About connection options with CrateDB
+:link-alt: About connectivity options with CrateDB

-Connect to your CrateDB cluster using drivers, frameworks, and adapters.
+Connect to your CrateDB cluster using drivers, connectors, adapters, and frameworks.
 +++
 **What's inside:**
 Connectivity and integration options with database drivers